JonnyTran/OpenOmics/inst/paper.md

 # System design

-This chapter describes the various implementation details behind the scalable processing and efficient data storage, and the design choices in the development operations.
+This section describes the various implementation details behind the scalable processing and efficient data storage, and the design choices in the development operations.

 While the in-memory Pandas dataframes utilized in our data structures are fast, they have size and speed limitations